protectai/llm-guard/docs/input_scanners/anonymize.md

 The scanner uses a tool called the [Presidio Analyzer](https://github.com/microsoft/presidio/) library.
 This tool, built with Python's spaCy, is really good at finding private info in text.

+It uses transformers based model `en_core_web_trf` which uses a more modern deep-learning architecture, but is generally slower than the default `en_core_web_lg` model.

 On top of that, the Anonymize scanner can also understand special patterns to catch anything the Presidio Analyzer might miss.